fc-io/Scout-REViewer-service/README.md

 Example requests

+Notice that the first time REViewer runs with a new reference file it will take a bit longer since it will generate a `fasta.fai` file.
+You can avoid this by adding a corresponding (same name) `fasta.fai` file to the same location as your fasta file (or provided with API request – TBD).

 #### files accessible from another server

-if running in docker use `host.docker.internal` instead of `localhost` to access your own server
+If running in docker use `host.docker.internal` instead of `localhost` to access your own server.

 ``` bash
 curl --location --request POST 'http://127.0.0.1:8000/reviewer' \